brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 - `GPIO20` & `GPIO21`: Serial port UART

 The TCA9555 IO expander handles the remaining low speed digital logic functions.
 These pins are designated `XIO` on the schematic.
 All of the `XIO` pins have been assigned to peripherals.
 Refer to the schematics for details.

+## Changes from v2

+- New BLDC fan motor driver with field-oriented control optimized for quiet operation
+  - All fan motor parameters are programmed in software via I2C; no more jumpers
+  - Works with sensorless BLDC motors
+  - Directly governs the fan rotor speed (instead of the motor duty cycle as before)
+- Added a safely lock signal to stop the fan, close the lid, and inhibit operation
+  - When paired with a normally-open reed switch, Minuet can detect when an insulating cover is installed and engage the safety lock until it is removed
+- Optimized the bill of materials for fabrication by JLCPCB PCBA
+- Marked the schematic with the voltage ratings of the actual parts instead of the minimum necessary
+- Improved the left-to-right reading order of the schematic
+- Moved all of the components except some connectors and the trim pot to the front side of the board to best take advantage of LCSC single-sided economic PCBA although it would perhaps be better to keep the PTC fuse on the back side (facing up when installed) for improved free air convection

 ## Errata